 "After next year, almost everyone you ask will shrug their shoulders and tell you they are not sure what's going to happen," Smith said.
 "We're trying to be proactive, but it's hard.
 Somebody needs to make that first move and then all the other chips will line up."

 David La Vaque - 612-673-7574

-Tag(s): All Articles Star Tribune Hub Exclusive North Metro East Independent Lake Mississippi 8 North Suburban Chisago Lakes Columbia Heights North Branch St. Francis Totino-Grace Northwest Suburban Andover Centennial Park Center Apple Valley Park Glencoe-Silver Lake
+Tag(s): All Articles Star Tribune Hub Exclusive North Metro East Independent Lake Mississippi 8 North Suburban Chisago Lakes Columbia Heights North Branch St. Francis Totino-Grace Northwest Suburban Andover Centennial Park Center Apple Valley Park of Cottage Grove Glencoe-Silver Lake